 For certain reports, it is possible to adjust the specific settings that define it.
-The Show.
-Settings link lets you adjust the interval size and period of time the report that is displayed.
+The Show Settings link lets you adjust the interval size and period of time for the report.

 The Interval Size defines the size of the intervals that the whole report period is divided into.
 Each interval on the x-axis corresponds to the size-unit selected here.
 For each interval, the corresponding report value during this interval is plotted against the y-axis.
 You can choose between the interval sizes of 1 hour, 1 day, 1 week, or 1 month.